TechPmCareerPath/AI_Job_Search_Center/README.md

 When done, choose the "Launch weekly plan" button.

-Log your progress on the "Active Job Search Dashboard".
-Under the tab "Job Search & Resume Tailor", any positions that you apply for (ex: "Did you apply for this position?", if you choose "YES") will **automatically increment** the number of Applications in the "Active Job Search Dashboard" (if there is an active job search and the "Applications" task was added for that week).
+Log your progress on the Active Job Search Dashboard.
+Under the tab "Job Search & Resume Tailor", any positions that you apply for (ex: "Did you apply for this position?", if you choose "YES") will **automatically increment** the number of Applications in the Active Job Search Dashboard (if you previously created an active job search and the "Applications" task was added for that week).

 <img width="842" height="717" alt="AI_Job_Search_Center_Create_Job_Search_Plan" src="https://github.com/user-attachments/assets/ca97888c-a327-49d1-a68d-8944b6137366" />